View #IACC 2024 Thematic tracks

 Transparency International Brazil (TI - Brazil)

-Brazilian Association of Investigative Journalism (ABRAJI), Cuestion Publica, Dataphyte and Investigative reporters from Brazil and Ecuador
+Brazilian Association of Investigative Journalism (ABRAJI), Cuestion Publica (Colombia), Dataphyte (Nigeria) and La Posta (Ecuador)

 • Corruption, Debt, and Underdevelopment: The Urgent Need for Democratic Oversight